GovTechSG/govtech-free-access/support.md

  # Support and FAQs

- ## Get support
+ ## Got questions or feedback?

- If you have any feedback or questions, please reach out to us via this dedicated Slack channel:
+ We're here to help!
+Get in touch with us anytime via this dedicated Slack channel:

  <!--